 Natural Testosterone Boosters

 These are herbal products which claim to use non-steroidal means to increase your testosterone output.
-They do this by ‘maximising your natural production’ in some way or another.
+They do this by ‘maximising your natural production’ in some way or other.

 This sounds pretty cool, but research has never actually come up with anything to support this in athletes.
 Tribulus, for example, has a fair amount of data to suggest that it improves sex drive and erectile function in rats and one paper showing a small improvement over placebo in humans (though this was not statistically significant) (23) which would suggest testosterone levels are POTENTIALLY increasing, but when this hypothesis is tested in athletes there is no increase in performance seen (24).

 Then we have Maca, which is a very similar story.
-An improvement in libido, but in the absence of any effects on serum hormone levels (25).
+An improvement in libido but in the absence of any effects on serum hormones (25).

 Soon enough, however, more studies were done to re-test the hypothesis and, well, nothing happens (27).